Najeeb-Sulaiman/linux-and-bash-scripting-guide/04-linux-file-permissions-and-ownership/01-file-permissions-and-ownership.md

 | x          | enter the directory (cd into it)  |

 For example, if a directory doesn’t have execute (x) permission, you can’t `cd` into it, even if you can see it.

+Exercise:

+- Make a script executable
+- Give a group write access to a directory
+- Restrict access to a file completely (Only the owner can read/write.)
+- Make a file publicly readable (Owner can read/write, others can only read.)